b4yp/Game1/README.md

 # Game 1
 The Game of Your Life!

-"Game 1" started off as a QBasic program back in the early 90s, written by myself and @astrosteve.
+"Game 1" started off as a QBasic program back in the late 80s, written by myself and @astrosteve.
 It had a little song at the beginning consisting of single notes through the PC speaker followed by a quick game where you basically try to go through a door and if you guess wrong, you die.

 We created newer "Games" (up to 6, I think) which had the same basic gameplay with different themes.
 All got lost over time, but I've re-programmed "Game 1" as a programming exercise now and then as it's fairly simple and should be programmable in every language.